 An overall GPA of 2.000 is required in General Education Skills Component courses.
-All business majors are required to earn a C or better in Business Core courses and 300/400-level major courses.
+The Hasan School of Business prerequisite course requirement is a D, so that a student may progress to the next course.
+All business majors are required to earn a C or better in Business Core courses and 300/400-level major courses to fulfill degree requirements.